TiagoGrosso/instagram-graph-api-lib/README.md

 ## How do I use this lib?

 You can always check the [typedoc documentation](https://tiagogrosso.github.io/instagram-graph-api-lib/) if you are having doubts.

+## What can this lib currently do?

+This lib supports making requests to most of the Instagram Graph API resources.
+It does not yet cover:

+-   `Recently Searched Hashtags` in the `IG User` node.
+-   `Stories` in the `IG User` node
+-   `Mentions`, `Mentioned Comments` and `Mentioned Media` in the `IG User` node.
+-   `IG Container` and `Media Publish`.
+-   Webhooks.

+As it currently stands, this lib allows you to get a lot of information about your page and media, including basic information and insights.
+It also allows you to create and reply to comments, delete them and hide them.
+For now, this lib does not contain any complex logic.
+It simply models requests to the Instagram Graph API and gives you an easy way to execute them.

 ### Building requests